-- A workforce member, contracted workforce member, or volunteer who has reasonable cause to suspect the abuse or neglect of a child by any person, as defined by applicable statutes, shall immediately make an oral report, followed by a written report within 24 hours to the appropriate Department of Human Services (DHS) Child Protective Services office. - 2.
-A workforce member, contracted workforce member, or volunteer who has reasonable cause to suspect the abuse or neglect of a vulnerable adult by any person, as defined by applicable statutes, shall immediately make an oral report to the appropriate Department of Human Services (DHS) Adult Protective Services office. - 3.
-Any formal written reports of Child or Vulnerable Abuse or Neglect to DHS shall not be placed in the recipient's clinical record, but forwarded to the NLCMHA CEO and kept in a secure location. - 4.
+- An employee, contracted employee, or volunteer who has reasonable cause to suspect the abuse or neglect of a child by any person, as defined by applicable statutes, shall immediately make an oral report, followed by a written report within 24 hours to the appropriate Department of Health and Human Services (DHHS) Child Protective Services office. - An employee, contracted employee, or volunteer who has reasonable cause to suspect the abuse or neglect of a vulnerable adult by any person, as defined by applicable statutes, shall immediately make an oral report to the appropriate Department of Health and Human Services (DHHS) Adult Protective Services office. - 3.
+Any formal written reports of Child or Vulnerable Abuse or Neglect to DHHS shall not be placed in the recipient's clinical record, but forwarded to the NLCMHA CEO and kept in a secure location. - 4.
 If the abuse or neglect is of a minor or vulnerable recipient who is a resident of a licensed facility, immediately make a report to the appropriate licensing consultant, as required by the Michigan Public Health Code (PA 368 of 1978) and the applicable licensing rules.